 This content has been automatically translated from Ukrainian.

-Enokitake, also known as Enoki or Flammulina velutipes, is a species of fungus native to eastern parts of Asia, but grown and consumed worldwide.
+Enoki, also known as Enoki or Flammulina velutipes, is a species of mushroom that originates from the eastern parts of Asia but is cultivated and consumed worldwide.
 These mushrooms have long, thin stems and small white caps.

-In natural conditions, enokitake usually grows on dead trees, especially pear trees.
-However, commercially grown mushrooms often have a different appearance from wild representatives due to growing conditions: they grow in dark places with high humidity, which leads to the formation of longer stems and lighter caps.
+In natural conditions, enoki typically grows on dead trees, especially on pear trees.
+However, commercially grown mushrooms often have a different appearance from their wild counterparts due to growing conditions: they grow in dark places with high humidity, resulting in the formation of longer stems and lighter caps.

-Enokitake are widely used in Asian cooking, particularly in soups and salads.
-They have a delicate taste and a crispy texture.
-In addition, mushrooms contain antioxidants, vitamins and minerals.
+Enoki are widely used in Asian cuisine, particularly in soups and salads.
+They have a delicate flavor and a crunchy texture.
+Additionally, the mushrooms contain antioxidants, vitamins, and minerals.

-These fungi are also being studied for their potential medicinal properties.
+These mushrooms are also being studied for their potential medicinal properties.

 This post doesn't have any additions from the author yet.